 Lately, I’ve been looking for work and have been unsuccessful.
 I know I need more education and certainly more experience.

-I want to get into medical transcription if possible, but for the time being, while I work my way through school, my oldest daughter must first try to get her GED diploma, and I’ll be raising kids and surviving deployment.
+I want to get into medical transcription if possible, but for the time being, while I work my way through school, my oldest daughter must first try to get her GED diploma, and I’ll be raising kids and surviving deployment by getting creative ideas.
 She is taking online GED Social Studies prep classes provided for free by and I must admit, it seems to be working fine for her.

 This time last year I had it all going on.
 I was going to school (taking three classes), working part-time, chauffeuring three kids all over town, doing Crossfit, and then selling Pampered Chef too.